|Salary||$16.53 - $20.64/hour; $2,865.20 - $3,577.60/month; $34,382.40 - $42,931.20/year|

 Veterans DD214 (if applicable)|

-Programs of assignment may include general pest detection, noxious weed eradication, or Pierce's disease/glassy-winged sharpshooter detection.
-This position involves a significant amount of field work, requiring driving, standing, lifting, bending, squatting, walking, and hiking.
+These positions involve a significant amount of field work, requiring driving, standing, lifting, bending, squatting, walking, and hiking.
 A majority of the work is conducted outdoors in all weather conditions and in remote locations.
-Some pesticide use may be required, depending on the assignment.
-All positions include a considerable amount of paperwork and record keeping.

 Provides assistance and support services in the enforcement of agricultural, pesticide use, and weights and measures laws and regulations.